DeadLarsen/birtix.sortfix/CONTRIBUTING.md

-# Contributing to Bitrix SortFix
+# Contributing to DeadLarsen IblockSortFix

-First off, thank you for considering contributing to Bitrix SortFix!
+First off, thank you for considering contributing to DeadLarsen IblockSortFix!
 It's people like you that make this project a great tool for the 1C-Bitrix community.

 ## Code of Conduct